How to Teach an Australian Shepherd to Herd Without Livestock?

 Before you begin training, you must first be able to recognize herding behavior.
 In Aussies, this is often seen in the form of nipping, circling, and chases.
 This isn’t aggression or disobedience, it’s just how they express their herding instinct without proper direction.
 Understanding this behavior is important to redirect it in a positive and productive way.

-A lire aussi : What’s the Ideal Way to Hydrate a Pet Rabbit During Hot Weather?
+Sujet a lire : What’s the Ideal Way to Hydrate a Pet Rabbit During Hot Weather?

 Aussies may also display other forms of behavior linked to herding, such as barking to gather or move their "flock", or exhibiting signs of being on duty, always alert and watching over their territory.
 Recognizing these behaviors will help you provide the right training to satisfy your dog’s herding instincts.